 Contingency Fee Agreement

-All discussions with our Chicago, IL, medical malpractice lawyers will remain confidential through an attorney-client relationship.
+All discussions with our Chicago, IL, medical malpractice attorneys will remain confidential through an attorney-client relationship.

 With surgical errors being one of our practice areas, our law firm currently represents clients in the following localities: Cook County, DuPage County, Kane County, Lake County, Will County, Peoria County, Naperville, and other cities in Chicagoland.